-A man from ‘modern country’, Mr. Otis, bought the Canterville Chase inspite of being warned by Lord Canterville about the place being haunted by their resident ghost – Sir Simon.
+A man from ‘modern country’, Mr Otis, bought the Canterville Chase despite being warned by Lord Canterville about the place being haunted by their resident ghost – Sir Simon.

-Within a few weeks the American family arrived at the Canterville mansion welcomed by Mrs. Umney, the housekeeper.
-On entering the house, Mrs. Otis’s eyes fell on a red stain on the floor and immediately ordered it to be cleaned.
-Mrs. Umney tried explaining that the stain was actually blood belonging to Lady Eleanore de Canterville who was murdered by Sir Simon, also much admired by tourists and couldn’t be removed.
-But before she could convince the family, Washington, the eldest son, removed it by Pinkerton’s Champion stain Remover and Paragon detergent.
+Within a few weeks, the American family arrived at the Canterville mansion welcomed by Mrs Umney, the housekeeper.
+On entering the house, Mrs Otis’s eyes fell on a red stain on the floor and immediately ordered it to be cleaned.
+Mrs Umney tried explaining that the stain was blood belonging to Lady Eleanore de Canterville who was murdered by Sir Simon, also much admired by tourists and couldn’t be removed.
+But before she could convince the family, Washington, the eldest son, removed it by Pinkerton’s Champion Stain Remover and Paragon Detergent.

 By now everyone was aware of Sir Simon’s spirit but none seemed to be petrified by the idea.
 No ghost in history was humiliated by pillows thrown at his head, neither was he offered Tammany Rising Sun Lubricator to loosen his chains.